-- 1. I.J.Bahl & Bhartia, Microwave Solid State Circuit Design, Wiley, 1987. - 2.
-G.D.
-Vendelin, Design of Amplifiers and Oscillators by the S Parameter Method, Wiley, 1982.
+1 1.
+I.J.Bahl & Bhartia, Microwave Solid State Circuit Design, Wiley, 1987.
+2 2.
+G.D.Vendelin, Design of Amplifiers and Oscillators by the S Parameter Method, Wiley, 1982.

-- 1. Stripline-like Transmission Lines for Microwave Integrated Circuits Bharathi Bhat, Shiban Koul, New Age International(P) Limited, Publishers, 2007 - 2.
-Microwave Engineering, David M Pozar, John Wiley & Sons, Inc International Student Edition - 3.
-T.C.Edwards, Foundations for Microstrip Circuit Design (2/e), Wiley, 1992. - 4.
-Recent literature in Microwave Integrated Circuit Design.
+1. Stripline-like Transmission Lines for Microwave Integrated Circuits - Bharathi Bhat, Shiban Koul, New Age International(P) Limited, Publishers, 2007 2.
+2. Microwave Engineering, David M Pozar, John Wiley & Sons, In International Student Edition 3.
+T.C.Edwards, Foundations for Microstrip Circuit Design (2/e), Wiley, 1992.
+4. Recent literature in Microwave Integrated Circuit Design.

-- CO1: the topics will make students design of the important and essential M.I.C components - CO2: Filter is the most needed circuit for many applications and the unit will make the student confident in filter design - CO3: All aspects and different parameters, design factors and properties will me made thorough - CO4: One will be confident to handle any oscillator design - CO5: The student will become familiar and confident in the design of Mixers, the other essential circuits.
+CO1 the topics will make students design of the important and essential M.I.C components CO2 Filter is the most needed circuit for many applications and the unit will make the student confident in filter design CO3 All aspects and different parameters, design factors and properties will me made thorough CO4 One will be confident to handle any oscillator design CO5 The student will become familiar and confident in the design of Mixers, the other essential circuits.

 Course Code : ECOE11

 Course Title : RF MEMS CIRCUIT

-Number of Credits 3
+Type of Course : OE

-Prerequisites : NONE
+Prerequisites : None

-(Course code)
+Contact Hours : 3

-Course Type : OE
+Course Assessment Methods : Continuous Assessment, End Assessment

-• To impart knowledge on basics of MEMS and their applications in RF circuit design.
+CLO1 To impart knowledge on basics of MEMS and their applications in RF circuit design.